Tax Audit Rights in Oman

 - Engage a tax adviser to represent you and handle communications with the Tax Authority.

-- Review the assessment notice carefully — you have the right to object if you disagree.
+- Review the assessment notice carefully — you have 45 days to file a formal objection.

 - Keep copies of everything you provide to the auditors.